 When the property is no longer needed for authorized project purposes, the recipient must request disposition instructions from DOE.
 For-profit entity disposition requirements are set forth in 2 CFR 910.360.
 Property disposition requirements for other non-federal entities are set forth in 2 CFR 200.310 - 200.316.
-In addition, pursuant to the FY23 Consolidated Appropriations Act (Pub.
-L. No. 117-328), Division D, Title III, Section 309, at the end of the award period the Secretary or a designee of the Secretary, at their discretion, may vest unconditional title or other property interests acquired under this project regardless of the fair market value of the property.

 xviii.
 Implementation of Executive Order 13798, Promoting Free Speech and Religious Liberty xix.
-Participants and Collaborating Organizations personnel and collaborating organizations and submit updated information during the life of the award.
+Participants and Collaborating Organizations